seanedwards/seanedwards.github.io/_posts/2013-12-30-rust-ideas.md

 I don't know much about the implementation details of this.
 I would be satisfied with a separate type of data structure, perhaps `class`, which can only exist in a boxed pointer.

+**Update:** It appears such a proposal, in much more detail, [already exists](http://smallcultfollowing.com/babysteps/blog/2013/10/24/single-inheritance/).

 Functions and Traits
 ====================